ebyass/sei-project-02/README.md

 This fun, quick and easy to use website is made up of a homepage and a results page.
 As a pair we wanted to build something that could be enjoyed by everyone.
 Our final product was a celebrity generator where users can upload an image URL of themselves and see who their celebrity lookalike is.

+# Build

+With only a day and a half and such a creative brief our biggest challenge was discovering and agreeing on a third party API to use.
+We were very excited to discover the Luxand Cloud Face Recognition API as it had a lot of potential that was not immediately obvious and we felt this was something we could use to create something quite unique.

+A quick wireframe and walkthrough of the app was next and then we went straight into the build.
+I set up the different components for the app and designed the look and feel of the site whilst my partner focused on the documentation and set up required for integration.

+Once fully integrated we then worked together smoothing out small bugs.
+For example, we had a problem in the results component with the celebrity lookalike image being generated a lot faster thant the celebrity name.
+We wanted this to appear synchronous so implemented a setInterval work around that created the illusion of shuffling through other celebrities in the database before landing on the users.

 # Screenshot walk through

 The homepage where users can upload a URL image into the generator bar.